 Periodontal disease is one of the most common health problems in the world – in fact, it is suspected that up to 80% of the US population is a victim of a mild to advanced case.

-Our doctors and dental team here in Miami Lakes, Pembroke Pines and Coral Gables takes this threat very seriously, and we provide diagnostic and treatment services designed to restore much-needed health and vitality to your smile.
+Our doctors and dental team here in Miami Lakes and Pembroke Pinestakes this threat very seriously, and we provide diagnostic and treatment services designed to restore much-needed health and vitality to your smile.
 If you are in need of more advanced attention, there is no need for an outside specialist – our comprehensive group of professionals includes in-office periodontists who can provide complex, individualized care in a familiar environment.
 Contact any of our locations to schedule your first appointment.

 Diagnosing Periodontal Desease